Placement and Enrollment

 Consciousness as Writers

-- understanding practices, assumptions, strengths, and weaknesses as academic writers
+- understanding practices, assumptions, strengths, and weaknesses as writers

 - developing writing practices and strategies for drafting, rewriting, revising, and proofreading their work

-- adapting to and making choices based on the response of readers
+- adapting to and making choices based on the response of one’s audience

 For more information on the goals of the First-Year Writing program and the principles and practices of teaching English 1004 and the First-Year Writing seminars, please see the Course Description for English 1010 and 1011 and the materials on this website.